It turns out that you can lose nuclear weapons: three American bombs have not yet been found - ForumDaily

 “That was the plan.
 It didn't work,” Meyers says.

-“Everything was done very deliberately, carefully and slowly,” says Meyers.
-“So we just waited…we were worried, deciding step by step what to do next.”
+“Everything was done very deliberately, carefully and slowly,” Meyers says.
+“So we just waited... we were worried, we were deciding step by step what to do next.”

 They managed to pick up a nuclear bomb, and they began to raise it from the bottom.
 But trouble happened.
 The parachute, which had been stirred at the bottom of the ocean, suddenly began to do what it does best - slow down and complicate the movement of the load.

-“Do you realize that parachutes work just as well in the water as they do on land?”
-Meyers says.
-Subsequently, the cord on which the cargo was being dragged burst, and the nuclear bomb began to slowly slide back to the bottom.
+“Do you realize that parachutes work just as well in the water as they do on land?” says Meyers.
+Subsequently, the cord on which the load was being pulled burst, and the nuclear bomb began to slowly slide back to the bottom.
 This time it was even deeper than before.

 Little Alvin with his team on board, fortunately, was able to extricate himself and was not dragged to the bottom along with the bomb.

 Meyers was devastated.
-“It made us very upset,” he says.
-Now the bomb lay deeper, and the makeshift fishing rod was not enough to fish it out.
+“We were very upset by this,” he says.
+Now the bomb lay deeper, and the improvised fishing rod was not enough to catch it.
 The task was transferred to another team on another boat.

-A month later, with the help of a robotic submarine - a cable-operated device - they grabbed the bomb directly by the parachute and lifted it to the surface.
+A month later, they used a cable-controlled robotic submarine to grab the bomb directly by the parachute and lift it to the surface.

 The warhead was displaced in the shell, so the bomb could not be defused in the usual way through a special hole on the side.
 The military had to cut open the shell, a rather nerve-wracking job when you remember that we are talking about nuclear weapons.

 “They had to drill a hole in the hydrogen bomb,” Meyers says.
-“But they did it.
-They were ready to do it."
+“But they did it.”
+They were willing to do it."

 Swamp riddle